 So the most reasonable solution would be to access the desirable data via Open Source VMFS driver.
 This VMFS Java application allows the users to access files and folders on partitions formatted with the VMFS when there are only non-VMware hosts around.
 A relative weakness of this driver that should be taken into consideration is that it works well only when the VM disks are not damaged.
 If a VM disc is corrupted or you have to deal with deleted files it would be more appropriate to use VMFS Recovery™.
 It recovers VMDK images created in all versions of ESX Server or VMware from healthy and corrupted VMFS disks, VMFS drives on faulty RAID arrays, and inaccessible hard drives, recovers data bypassing Windows access restrictions.

 The VMFS driver is supplied with command-line interface (CLI) tools to mount and analyze VMFS volumes.
 It was tested on Linux and Windows-based hosts and is supposed to work on any platform supporting Java.

 For accessing VMFS under Windows you are to have Java 6 Runtime Environment installed on your computer, as soon as all the tests, concerning this issue, were performed on it.
 To make sure that everything is installed correctly, execute “java-version” on the command line.

 Download the latest version of fvmfs.jar distribution, and unzip the file into the desired location, for example, C:\Data Store

 How to Run

 Before you start, you have to make sure what physical drive number Windows has assigned to the VMWare drive, using Windows Disk Management.
-Run through the following steps: Computer Management - Storage - Disk Management to find a disk titled as “Unknown Partition” and memorize its number.
+Run through the following steps: Computer Management - Storage - Disk Management to find a disk titled “Unknown Partition” and memorize its number.
 You'll need the disk number to mount it later.

 Run a Command Line as administrator.